If you want to explore classroom game ideas by grade level, click here to skip to that section of this blog.

 4. Making Up Words

-Put 2-3 vowels and 4-5 consonants on the board.
-Then, give students 2 minutes to write down as many words as they can think of using the letters on the board.
+Put two to three vowels and four to five consonants on the board.
+Then, give students two minutes to write down as many words as they can think of using the letters on the board.
 Award one point per letter per completed word.
 Remind your students to try to beat their own personal best every time.

 5. How Does It Work?